YatendraPundhir/portfolio/README.md

 ---

-## 🎯 Mission Statement
+## About Me

-I am a **Senior QA Manager with 10+ years of experience** transforming how enterprise organizations think about software quality.
+I am a ** Test Manager with 10+ years of experience** transforming how enterprise organizations think about software quality.
 My work sits at the intersection of **AI innovation and engineering excellence** — I don't just test software, I architect quality systems that are intelligent, scalable, and data-secure.

 My current focus is building **AI-native QA ecosystems** — leveraging Generative AI, LLMs, RAG pipelines, and offline local AI agents to automate quality engineering workflows while maintaining **100% data privacy**.
 I lead cross-functional global teams, define QA governance frameworks, and convert quality from a cost center into a **strategic business multiplier**.